rsdoiel/rsdoiel.github.io/library-terminology.md

 - serial
     - A continuing resource issued in a succession of discrete issues or parts, usually bearing numbering, that has no predetermined conclusion.
-    - Examples: Journals, magazines, electronic journals, ongoing directories, annual reports, newspapers, monographic series, and also those journals, magazines, and newsletters of limited duration that otherwise bear all the characteristics of serials (e.g., newsletter of an event).
+    - Examples: Journals, magazines, electronic journals, ongoing directories, annual reports, newspapers, monograph series, and also those journals, magazines, and newsletters of limited duration that otherwise bear all the characteristics of serials (e.g., newsletter of an event).
 Source: ISO 3297
 - serial item
     - The smallest self-contained portion of a serial.
     - Examples: Articles, letters, reviews, case studies, front matter (in contrast to volumes or issues)